joelspadin/vscode-remote-x11/extension/README.md

 changing it with the `remoteX11.SSH.displayCommand` setting in your user (not remote) settings.

+### Cannot parse privateKey: Encrypted OpenSSH private key detected, but no passphrase given

+Passphrase-protected keys are not supported with the default authentication method.
+You must use an SSH Agent instead.
+See **Authentication Settings** above for more details.

+### All configured authentication methods failed

+Check your authentication settings.
+This usually means that either your public key is not in the remote server's `authorized_keys` file, or you haven't added your private key to your SSH agent.
+See **Authentication Settings** above for more details.

+### ENOENT: \\.\pipe\openssh-ssh-agent

+Windows' SSH Agent is probably not running.
+From the Start menu, open "Services" and make sure the OpenSSH Authentigation Agent service is running.

 ### Other issues

 If you get any other errors and you can't figure out the cause, create an issue at https://github.com/ChaosinaCan/vscode-remote-x11/issues and post your logs and I'll try to help.

+If you are using SSH, please enable the `remoteX11.SSH.verboseLogging` setting to log technical details about the SSH connection to the "Remote X11 (SSH)" logs, and include those in your issue report.
+This is useful for finding issues such as the server not supporting the algorithm used by your private key.